starfrich/starfrich/README.md

 ## Focus
 - Backend and web3 development
-- Open source tooling and data
 - Onchain metrics, dashboards, and infra
 - Experimenting with new protocols and ideas

 ## What I do
 - Build small to medium web3 products and prototypes
 - Create dashboards and tools around onchain data
-- Run validator nodes and work with real network metrics
-- Contribute to open source projects when something can be improved

-## Philosophy
-I prefer learning by shipping, working asynchronously, and improving systems directly rather than over discussing them.

 ## Stats